Beauty Blogs

 4. Cream Foundation

-Cream foundations offer a rich, hydrating formula that provides full coverage and a dewy finish.
-They are suitable for dry to normal skin types.
+• Offers a rich, hydrating formula that provides full coverage and a dewy finish.

 Best for: Dry to normal skin.